tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Clojure_Mode.md

 # Clojure Mode

-Note that the mode line for the project.clj buffer in the screenshot below displays `(Clojure)` indicating that  `clojure-mode` major mode is enabled.
+Note that the mode line for the project.clj buffer in the screenshot below displays `(Clojure)` indicating that the [`clojure-mode`](https://github.com/clojure-emacs/clojure-mode) major mode is enabled.
 When a file with an extension of `.clj` is opened, Emacs sets the major mode of the buffer to clojure-mode.

 **project.clj**

 ![project.clj for cider-tour project](images/project_clj.jpg)

-`clojure-mode` provides the core Clojure language support for CIDER.
+[`clojure-mode`](https://github.com/clojure-emacs/clojure-mode) provides the core Clojure language support for CIDER.
 This includes:

 * Syntax Highlighting (a.k.a. "font locking" in Emacs-speak)
 * Indentation